josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 > **£30 million is not necessarily the value of what has been cut.**

-£30 million is merely:
+£30 million is:

-> **what it costs to purchase that activity this year.**
+> **the reported amount the institution was trying to save.**

+Capability has to be measured separately.

 ---

-## 🛡️ Working principles
+## 🛡️ Working Principles

 1. **Individual competence does not automatically produce collective competence.**
-2. **Collective competence requires repeated shared practice.**
+2. **Collective competence is relational and partly tacit.**
+3. **Training changes the state of the military system.**
+4. **Technical proficiency ≠ tactical proficiency ≠ collective military capability.**
-3. **Training is simultaneously preparation, integration, testing and learning.**
+5. **Training is simultaneously preparation, integration, experimentation, testing and learning.**
+6. **Training failure can be useful evidence if failure is captured, corrected and retested.**
-4. **Live and synthetic training perform overlapping but non-identical functions.**
+7. **Live and synthetic training perform overlapping but non-identical functions.**
+8. **Substitute functions, not formats.**
-5. **Technology should augment or replace training functions only where the substitution is validated.**
+9. **Technology should replace an existing training function only where the substitution is sufficiently validated.**
+10. **Successful modernisation can increase the complexity of the training requirement.**
-6. **Stress exposure should be purposeful and calibrated.**
+11. **Stress exposure should be purposeful and calibrated.**
-7. **Skills decay, including collective skills.**
+12. **Skills decay, including collective skills.**
+13. **Deferred training can create training debt rather than immediate capability collapse.**
+14. **“Non-essential” requires a time horizon.**
-8. **Good training can create habits which later need to be unlearned.**
+15. **Good training can create habits which later need to be unlearned.**
-9. **Operational lessons only become capability when they alter behaviour.**
+16. **Operational lessons become capability when they alter behaviour.**
-10. **Training capacity is part of mobilisation capacity.**
+17. **Instructor capacity is force-generation and mobilisation capacity.**
+18. **Usable training estate is force-generation infrastructure.**
-11. **A cancelled exercise should be assessed by capability consequence, not merely cash saving.**
+19. **A cancelled exercise should be assessed by capability consequence, not merely cash saving.**
-12. **The casualty prevented by preparation may never appear in the accounts.**
+20. **The casualty prevented by preparation may never appear in the accounts.**
+21. **Financial flexibility does not establish strategic expendability.**
+22. **If Defence does not know what happens when an activity stops, that knowledge gap is itself relevant.**

 ---

-## 🧾 Questions for the current dispute
+## 🧾 Questions For The Current Dispute

 For every affected category of collective training, establish:

 1. What capability was the activity designed to generate?
 2. At what scale?
+3. Which relationships or systems did it integrate?
+4. Was it primarily creating, maintaining, testing or updating competence?
-3. How frequently does that capability require rehearsal?
+5. How frequently does that competence require rehearsal?
-4. How quickly does it decay?
+6. How quickly does it decay?
-5. Can synthetic training replace any component?
+7. Can synthetic training reproduce any of the function?
-6. What must remain live?
+8. What must remain physical?
+9. Has any substitution been validated?
-7. Is the activity being cancelled, reduced or postponed?
+10. Is the activity cancelled, reduced, redesigned or postponed?
-8. What replacement activity exists?
+11. What replacement activity exists?
-9. When will lost activity be recovered?
+12. When will deferred activity be recovered?
-10. What readiness effect has been assessed?
+13. What readiness effect has been assessed?
-11. What allied or joint competence is affected?
+14. What allied or joint competence is affected?
-12. What lessons would otherwise have been tested?
+15. What operational lessons would otherwise have been tested?
-13. What equipment would otherwise have been exercised?
+16. What equipment would otherwise have been exercised?
-14. What instructor capacity is affected?
+17. What instructor capacity is affected?
+18. What estate capacity is affected?
+19. Does the change create training debt?
+20. How expensive and time-consuming would regeneration be?
-15. Who accepted the residual risk?
+21. Who owns the residual risk?

-Only then can:

-> **£30 million saved**

-be translated into:

-> **military consequence.**

----

----
+Then ask the simplest question in the entire node:

+> **What happens if we don't do this?**

 ---